basicworld/rabbit/README.md

 Author: basicworld@163.com
 Common methods that you can use in your project

-Following are introduce of each *.py in dir of configs:
+### rabbit.py:

-### rabbit.py: tool kit
+tool kit like python.collections several quik, beautiful models include:

-timeDecorator(): decorator
+timeDecorator(): decorator to test function running time

 timeGenerator(): create time

-listConverter(): convert to list
+listConverter(): convert complex values to list

 csvManager(): wrapper csv model